OgataiKhan/js-array-carousel/README.md

 1. In javascript we create an array containing the file names of the images and save it as a variable.
 2. We create an "items" variable that will contain the html div element that will contain all our images.
 3. We create a variable that represents the position of the currently active slide in the array.
+4. We create variables that represent the "prev" and "next" arrows in our document
-4. We use a for loop to add the images to the html using a template literal.
+5. We use a for loop to add the images to the html using a template literal.
-5. We add the "active" class to the currently active slide.
+6. We add the "active" class to the first slide.
-6. We create a variable that selects all of our slides in the html.
+7. We create a variable that selects all of our slides in the html.
-7. We use addEventListener to cycle through the images when we click on the arrows, making sure we can't continue past the first and last image.
+8. We use addEventListener to cycle through the images when we click on the arrows, making sure we can't continue past the first and last image.

 ## Bonus 1